+A boundary layer inspection on a wing profile through high resolution thermography and numerical methods

-An approach for numerical validation of aerodynamic effects through thermography M. MALERBA, M. ARGENTO, A. SALVIUOLO, G. L. ROSSI Dipartimento di Ingegneria Industriale Università degli Studi di Perugia Via G. Duranti, 67 - 06125 Perugia (PG) ITALY Abstract: - In fluid-dynamic phenomena analisys the boundary layer plays a fundamental role It also affects the drag and lift force of a body immersed in a fluid.
-Reynolds analogy introduces the possibility to use high sensitivity thermographic systems.
-Such approaches can be used to analyse the distribution of shear stress on the surface of solid bodies immersed into a fluid through temperature distribution.
-Temperature field can be acquired with the aid of a thermographic system on the surface of a solid body invested by a flow.
+M. MALERBA, M. ARGENTO, A. SALVIUOLO, G.L.
+ROSSI Dipartimento di Ingegneria Industriale Università degli Studi di Perugia Via G. Duranti, 67 - 06125 Perugia (PG) ITALY malerba@unipg.it m.argento@unipg.it salviuolo@mec.dii.unipg.it gianluca@unipg.it

+Abstract: - In fluid-dynamic phenomena the boundary layer plays a fundamental role.
+It also affects the drag and lift force of a body immersed in a fluid.
+Reynolds analogy introduces the possibility to correlate fluidynamic to thermal field.
+By using high sensitivity thermographic systems, temperature pattern on the surface of solid bodies immersed into a fluid can be analysed.
 Temperature distribution depends on many combined effects, such as: conversion of kinetic energy of the flow into thermal energy, flow temperature variation in time and space, convection heat transfer phenomena between flow and body, conduction phenomena inside the body, and radiation heath exchange.

-A numerical approach was used to validate the proposed procedure.
-A transient simulation with increasing inlet fluid temperature was carried out to evaluate the thermal exchange between the airstream and the body.
+A numerical approach is used to compare results of the proposed procedure.
+A transient simulation with increasing inlet fluid temperature is carried out to evaluate the thermal exchange between the airstream and the body.
 The effect of the different thermal exchange due to the local flow peculiarity is modelled.

+Key-Words: Boundary layer, Infrared thermography, Subsonic flow, Passive technique, Wing profile, CFD

+Nomenclature

+- k Thermal conductivity

+- Nu Nusselt number

+- Nu_x Local Nusselt number

+- Re Reynolds number

+- Re_x Local Reynolds number

+- Pr Prandl number

+- C_f Surface shear stress coefficient

+- C{fx} Local surface shear stress coefficient

+- v Kinematic viscosity

+- h_x Convective coefficient

+- Φ Heat flux exchange

+- T{∞} Temperature of the fluid

+- T Temperature of the body surface

+- ρ Density

+- $\Phi{\text{cond.lat.}}$ Thermic stream due to lateral conduction

+- Φ_j Thermic stream due to Joule's effect

+- $\Phi{\text{rad}} \qquad \text{Thermic stream due to radiation effect}$

+- e Thickness

+1 Introduction

-Key-Words: - boundary layer, infrared thermography, subsonic flow, passive technique, wing profile, CFD Nomenclature Nu Nusselt number Nu_x Local Nusselt number Re Reynolds number Re_x Local Reynolds number Pr Prandl number C_f Surface shear stress coefficient C{fx} Local surface shear stress coefficient v Kinematic viscosity h_x Convective coefficient Φ Heat flux exchange T{∞} Temperature of the fluid T Temperature of the body surface ρ Density $\begin{array}{ll} \Phi{cond.lat.} & Thermic stream due to lateral conduction \\ \Phi{j} & Thermic stream due to Joule's effect \\ \Phi{rad} & Thermic stream due to radiation effect \end{array}$ e Thickness 1 Introduction In all aerodynamic aspects, known of boundary layer pattern plays a fundamental role on the analysis of fluid dynamic phenomena and on interaction between solid bodies and surrounding fluid flow.
-Systems based on high resolution thermographic visualization seems to be very interesting measurement techniques to monitoring it These systems detect temperature distribution of a body surface.
+In all aerodynamic aspects, the knowledge of boundary layer pattern plays a fundamental role on the analysis of fluid dynamic phenomena and on interaction between solid bodies and surrounding fluid flow.
+Systems based on high resolution thermographic visualization seem to be very interesting measurement techniques to monitoring it.
+These systems detect temperature distribution of a body surface.
 Measurement principles adopted are based on the heat exchange that take place between a solid body and the surrounding fluid flow.
-In this situation, temperature pattern is due to three different phenomena: thermodynamic effects of fluid flow temperature change due to the friction, heat transmission phenomena by convection between flow and body and conduction phenomena inside the body.
-If we neglect conduction phenomenon, the energy associated convection between body and fluid, can be described by [1]: $$\Phi = h{x}(T - T{\infty}) \tag{1}$$ where heat transfer coefficient h_x change both if the flow is laminar or turbulent [8-10].
+In this situation, temperature pattern is due to three different phenomena: thermodynamic effects of fluid flow temperature modify due to the friction, heat transfer phenomena by convection between flow and body and conduction phenomena inside the body.
+If we neglect conduction phenomenon, the energy associated with convection between body and fluid, can be described by [1]:

+$$\Phi = h_x (T - T\infty) \tag{1}$$

+where heat transfer coefficient h_x change both if the flow is laminar or turbulent [8-10].

 If the body is moving across a fluid, a correlation between thermographic and fluid-dynamic pattern can be done.
-A well known hypothesis that permits this correlation is Reynold's analogy, expressed by the following relation [2]: $$\frac{Nu_x}{\text{Re}x \cdot \text{Pr}} = \frac{C{fx}}{2} \tag{2}$$ that can be also expressed as:
+A well known hypothesis that permits this correlation is Reynold's analogy, expressed by the following relation [2]:

+$$\frac{Nu_x}{\operatorname{Re}x \cdot \operatorname{Pr}} = \frac{C{fx}}{2} \tag{2}$$